 While we may have been unlucky with the cherry blossoms in Yoshino, we hit the jackpot in Kyoto!
 We were lucky enough to be in Kyoto for full bloom, getting to witness the beauty and festivities that accompany cherry blossom season.
 There are so many fantastic places to see cherry blossoms in Kyoto.
 We had a nice (albeit crowded) walk down the Philosopher’s Path, a well known blossom viewing site, and spent some time in Maruyama Park, another popular spot to enjoy blossoms.

-We saw so many beautiful places in Kyoto and I get the sense that there are many more we didn’t discover.
+Even though we included so many beautiful places in our 3 day Kyoto itinerary, I get the sense that there are many more we didn’t discover.
 Between the temples, parks, gardens, old-world streets and surrounding foothills, there was plenty to feast our eyes on.
 If I had to narrow it down though, I’d say that the shimmering Golden Pavilion (Kinkaku-ji Temple) wowed me the most.

 Our biggest struggle in Kyoto was getting around.
 There are only two subway lines, which didn’t always serve where we wanted to go.
 Plus, we couldn’t figure out how to buy a pass/tickets because everything on the machine was in Japanese, except for the words Kyoto Station.
 There is an extensive bus network but the lineups were long and buses were jam-packed.
 It was impossible to walk everywhere, like we usually do, because the sights were so spread out.
 Armed with a long list of places we wanted to see, we opted to take cabs to save precious time.
 This cost us a small fortune, but we really doubt we would have seen as much as we did without taking taxis.